Chenilles-Network/chenilles-network.github.io/whitepaper.md

 The possibilities are endless, and MuKn will be the Microsoft of Decentralization, the King of anti-Monopoly.

+### Bootstrapping the Business

+While we identified many potential revenue sources for a business around the *Chenilles* Network, getting the business off the ground will require prioritizing those activities that at any moment maximize the return on investment given the constraints of the available runway.
+In the shorter term we will start with less capital-intensive activities, and as we grow we can move to more capital-intensive in the long run:

+  * First, we will build private real-time decentralized settlement solutions for large users of cryptocurrency, whether part of traditional Financial Institutions, or newcomers specialized in Decentralized Finance.
+    This is a pure service offering.

+  * Second, we will target DeFi enthusiasts who seek a non-custodial DEX, and the liquidity providers who will sell them access.
+We will solve their issue with having to choose between fast centralized exchanges with counterparty risk, or the slowness of decentralized exchanges.

+  * Third, we will target end-users who seek a reliable payment system that can't censor, inflate or confiscate, offering a decentralized alternative to traditional banking.

+  * Along the way, and increasingly, we will create a platform for developers to build DApps.
+Eventually, we will target these developers with products and services that can enhance both their development experience and the software they create on our platform.

+  * Issuing tokens will be done at strategic moments that will maximize value.

 ## Conclusion: Invest in the Future of DeFi and DeCo

 Mutual Knowledge Systems (MuKn) is building the *Chenilles* Network,